n1d3v/song-metadata-generator/README.md

 2. Know what music you're listening too.
 3. Make your music look nice.
 # Things to work on
-1. GUI
+1. GUI (done)
-2. Other file formats.
+2. Other file formats. (more image formats are done but song formats arent)